-Some helpful tips when telling or performing your story
+Some helpful tips when you actually tell or preform your story

 These tips are flexible.
-They can work for small audiences or storytelling performances, such as open mic nights, Returned Volunteer Story Slams, classrooms, etc. They can also work one-on-one.
-It is up to you to determine how to adopt them for your audience's size, age, and interest.
+They can work for small audiences or storytelling performances, i.e., open mics, story slams, classrooms, etc. They can also work one on one.
+It is up to you to determine how to adopt them for your audience (size, age, interest).

-Most of these tips are aimed at larger audiences, but telling stories to small groups of friends and family, or just one interested person, has a Third Goal impact too.
-If someone is interested in your Peace Corps experience you can offer a story as a way to share with structure.
-Remember to gauge interest before jumping in; it is important not to overwhelm your listener.
+Most of these are aimed at larger audiences, but telling stories to small groups of friends and family, or even just one interested person, has a Third Goal impact too.
+If someone is interested in your Peace Corps experience you can offer a story as a way to share without struggling on both ends: them knowing what questions to ask, you trying so hard to answer.
+Just remember to gauge interest before jumping in: it is important not to overwhelm your listener.

-Story performance tips:
+Story performance tips